akkera102/gbadev-ja-test/123_nisfx_gpsg/README.md

 This is ROM of the sound effects used in Canaan GBA and Mugen Yasoukyoku GBA.

-HBlank Interrupt x6 360Tick. made by Hoshi.
+HBlank Interrupt x6 360Tick.
+Created by Hoshi.

 https://twitter.com/hoshi903